 I love to create vegan, gluten-free tortilla recipes to wrap food or as a side to dishes.
 Below are my most favorite vegan tortilla recipes, including keto, paleo options:

 Made these split red lentil flatbreads?
+What about trying my lentil taco meat recipe to fill them and make a complete vegan protein meal.
 Share a comment with m below.
 I love to hear your feedback on my recipes.

 Your friend, Carine